 - Salad.
 I love using this sauce to make my favorite BBQ Chicken Salad.

 - Chicken.
 This is a delicious BBQ sauce recipe for chicken recipes like these Maple Bourbon Crock Pot BBQ Chicken Sandwiches.
 Or this Crock Pot BBQ Chicken (just add the sauce, plus chicken breasts or thighs to your slow cooker, and dinner cooks itself!).
-It would also be a yummy base for BBQ chicken pizza.
+It would also be a yummy base for BBQ Chicken Pizza.

 - Meatballs.
 Brush it over these Baked Turkey Meatballs for a different flavor spin.